March 2016 Update016 updatexxxxxx

 The Aroma Wheel: Juniper berries and Tea Leaves

-At a Kemenys-Penfolds lunch at the Quay Restaurant last year, the MC talked us through the brackets of wine in front of us, describing the various aromas and flavours in great detail.
+At a Kemenys-Penfolds lunch at the Quay Restaurant a while back, the MC talked us through the brackets of wine in front of us, describing the various aromas and flavours in great detail.
 A gentleman at my table said he couldn’t see many of the things the reviewers saw in these wines, from the blueberries and violets to the charcuterie and chocolate, and asked me if I did.
 I confided that I often had the same problem, and a relieved smile came over his face.

-In a recent issue of Gourmet Traveller Wine, Andrew Caillard’s piece Wine Speak struck a chord.
 It’s about the wine poetry that reviewers spray over their readers like Grand Prix racing drivers spray champagne over their acolytes from the winners’ podium.
 Heres’ a recent example from Tyson Stelzer, describing a Penfolds red:

 ‘Its colour is monumentally deep, jet black with a narrow, vibrant purple rim.
 The palate slowly uncoils to reveal tremendous depth of succulent black plum, blackberry and liquorice, with a crunchy vibrancy and an air of violet perfume that hovers from start to finish, framed in delightfully poised tannins of commanding structure yet ultra-fine restraint.’